elvissteinjr/DesktopPlus/docs/user_guide.md

 Click on the button to pop up a menu with options to show/hide, duplicate, remove the overlay, or to change the overlay's properties.
 The Overlay Properties window can only be shown for one overlay at once.
 Trying to show it for another will make the existing window switch to that overlay.
 The overlay buttons can also be double-clicked to toggle visibility, right-clicked to quickly access the overlay properties, and long-pressed for a few seconds to reset the Overlay Properties window position.

+Pointing at the SteamVR dashboard will result in the Overlay Bar to fade out temporarily.
+This is to allow using the dashboard's drag handle, as well as to make space for elements of the dashboard that may slide out on interaction.

 - **[+]**:
 Adds a new overlay.
 A menu will pop up, listing the available overlay types/capture sources.